ids-s1-20/project-x404_pagenotfound/proposal/data/README.md

-# data

-Place data file(s) in this folder.

-Then, include codebooks (variables, and their descriptions) for your data file(s) using the following format.
-## CodeBook contents
-- `variable name` : description of variable
+# Code Book for Data File - Volcanos

 ## volcano.csv
-## dimensions 958 x 26
+Volcano data frame has the dimensions - dimensions 958 x 26 In the volcano data frame, each row represents one of the earths volcanos, containing information on a volcanos name, geographical location, the type of volcano it is and the rock type it consistent of.
 - `volcano_number`: Volcano unique ID

 - `volcano_name`: Volcano name
 - `primary_volcano_type`: Volcano type (see wikipedia above for full details) -`last_eruption_year` : Last year erupted